BIMSBbioinfo/pigx_docs/pages/pigx-sars-cov-2.md

   user)
 * *krona-db-dir*, the location of the krona database (must be prepared by the user)
-* *sigmut-db-dir*, the location of the signature mutations database (provided at databases/sigmut_db/)
 * *vep-db-dir*, the location of `sars_cov_2` database for VEP (must be prepared by the user)